cchampet/Arkanopong/README.md

 Arkanopong
 ==========

-Student project - 2012.
-Arkanopong in C, with the SDL and the openGL 2.x libraries.
+Student project - realized in 2012 at IMAC, a school of engineering in computer science.

+Contributors : - Clément Champetier - Flavien Leygues

+Using C, SDL and OpenGL 2 librairies.